parsegon/math-css/README.md

 A verbose, responsive, and easy way to represent basic math and calculus by a few lines of HTML without the need for a heavier JavaScript library.
 Built exclusively in CSS using a block-chain technique.
 Sister library to: https://github.com/mathexl/chemistry-css

-Support soon to be added for :

-* Multi-bounds

 ![Render Example](/example/render7.png)